aws-samples/sagemaker-studio-auto-shutdown-extension/README.md

 # Sagemaker-Studio-Autoshutdown-Extension

+> _Note_: sagemaker-studio-auto-shutdown-extension is experimental software designed for trial use.
+It may change significantly in the future and there is no guarantee of support.
+Please do use it and give us feedback on what we could improve, but take its experimental nature into account.

 A JupyterLab extension to auto shutdown Kernels and Apps in Sagemaker Studio when they are idle for a stipulated period of time.
 This extension can be manually installed onto Sagemaker Studio.
 See the Installation instructions below.